-This 2,000-square-foot skatepark is a cosy little edition to whoever is living around the east side of Hong Kong Island.
-The Chai Wan Poolside Garden skatepark has all the essential skate apparatus to hone in and polish your skateboarding tricks.
-From a mini halfpipe to boxes, and rails, there are endless possibilities for you to practice those tricks.
-There is even plenty of flat space for you to practice your ollies and kickflips.
+Chai Wan Poolside Garden boasts a 2,000-square-foot skatepark and makes for a cosy addition to the eastern side of Hong Kong Island.
+It has all the essential skate apparatuses to hone and polish your skateboarding tricks.
+From a mini-halfpipe to boxes and rails, there are endless possibilities for you to practice your tricks, plus flat space for you to work on your ollies and kickflips.
 The park opens from 7 am to 10 pm and is usually fairly busy on the weekends.

 Chai Wan Poolside Garden, Sun Ha Street, Chai Wan

-The Tsuen Kwan O Skate Park was designed and built by Convic, an Australian company that specialises in designing skateparks globally.
-This is by far one of Hong Kong’s most well known and spacious skateparks, that is open for all levels of skateboarders.
-The skatepark features a whole array of different ramps, rails, and ledges for you to do tricks on.
-Drinking fountains, first aid station, changing rooms, and other facilities in your disposal if you ever need it.
+The Tseung Kwan O Skatepark was designed and built by Convic, an Australian company that specialises in designing skateparks globally.
+This is by far one of Hong Kong’s most spacious skateparks, open to all levels of skateboarders.
+The skatepark features an array of different ramps, rails, and ledges for you to do tricks on.
+Drinking fountains, first-aid stations, changing rooms, and other public facilities are all at your disposal, should you need them.

-Tseung Kwan O Velodrome, Po Hong Road, Tseung Kwan O
+Tseung Kwan O Skatepark, Po Hong Road, Tseung Kwan O

-Noted for being one of the smoothest skateparks in Hong Kong, the Fanling Skatepark is considered to be the locals favourite skate spot for tricks and places to improve their skills.
-The highlight of this skatepark is that it has three sets of smooth bowls which you can practice your drop-in, pumping, carving, and turning.
-If you are looking for a late-night skate this is definitely the place to go as the park closes at 11 at night.
-The only limitation to this skatepark is that it is quite far away as it is located in Fanling, however, it is easily accessible by the MTR’s East Rail line.
+Noted for being one of the smoothest skateparks in Hong Kong, the Fanling Skatepark is considered to be a favourite amongst locals as a place to improve their skating skills.
+The highlight of this skatepark is that it has three sets of smooth bowls, where you can practice your drop-ins, pumping, carving, and turning.
+If you are looking for a late-night skate, this is definitely the place to go, as the park closes at 11 pm.

 Fanling Skatepark, On Lok Mun Street, On Lok Tsuen, Fanling

-This skatepark located in the Kowloon Side of Diamond Hill is another well-known place for any level of a skateboarder.
-The Diamond Hill skate park is inspired by Sydney’s world-famous Bondi skate bowl and has plenty of other cool boxes and rails to skate on.
-This skatepark usually hosts various competitions and skate events, therefore making it a very popular and reputable skate spot.
-The park also includes changing rooms, floodlights, and drinking fountains making it very convenient and a nice environment for skaters of all calibres.
+Located in Diamond Hill, this skatepark is another well-known spot for skateboarding.
+The Diamond Hill Skatepark is inspired by Sydney’s world-famous Bondi skate bowl and has plenty of cool boxes and rails to skate on.
+This skatepark usually hosts various competitions and skate events.
+The park also includes changing rooms, floodlights, and drinking fountains, making it extremely convenient and a nice environment for skaters of all calibres.

 Diamond Hill Skatepark, 140 Po Kong Village Road, Diamond Hill

 One of the most well-known parks in Hong Kong, Victoria Park has many venues and facilities for a range of different sports, from tennis, swimming, football, and even handball.
-Right by the handball courts is a roller skating rink where people can roll around.
-Since this is a public facility, there are no rollerskate rentals or lessons you can find there.
-However, there are plenty of rollerskating schools and companies located all over Hong Kong.
+Right by the handball courts is a rollerskating rink, where people can skate around.
+Since this is a public facility, there are no rollerskate rentals or lessons available here.

 Victoria Park Skating Rink, Viking Garden Block A, 42 Hing Fat Street, Causeway Bay, Hong Kong

-Located on the eastern side of Hong Kong Island, Checker Inline Staking School is a professionally run roller skating school and shop.
+Located on the eastern side of Hong Kong Island, Checker Inline Staking School is a professionally managed rollerskating school and shop.
 It offers a range of lessons and different courses for anyone who is interested in starting or improving their rollerskating skills.
-Apart from teaching and selling rollerskating gear, the school even have their own rollerskating rink; therefore, making it a very convenient and reputable place.
-Their staff are all very kind, professional, and knowledgeable about the sport of rollerskating and will defiantly make your time worthwhile.
+Apart from teaching and selling rollerskating gear, the school even has their own rollerskating rink, making it a very convenient place to practise.
+Their staff are all kind, professional, and knowledgeable about the sport of rollerskating and will make your visit worthwhile, especially as a beginner.

-Morrison Hill Skatepark is one of the best-known skate and rollerskate parks in Hong Kong.
-Conveniently located in Wan Chai and the Morrison Hill area, this skatepark has been here the longest out of all the other skateparks that have only recently been built.
-The skatepark was not always a skatepark, as it was initially used for an outdoor bike and rollerskating track.
-Don’t expect too much when you are there as the park only offers ramps, resembling speed bumps, and rails.
-There is also plenty of flat section that is good for practising, learning, and developing your skateboarding tricks.
+Morrison Hill Road Playground is one of the best-known skateparks in Hong Kong.
+Conveniently located in Wan Chai, this skatepark has been around the longest out of all the other skateparks in Hong Kong.
+The skatepark was not always a skatepark, as it was initially used as an outdoor bike and rollerskating track.
+Don’t expect too much when you are there, as the park only offers ramps resembling speed bumps, and rails.
+There is also plenty of flat ground that is good for practising, learning, and developing your skateboarding tricks.